jerabaul29/randommac/README.md

-                        password to connect and spoof to a wifi network, PASSWORD is the password to use on the network described by --connectspoof
+                        password to connect and spoof to a wifi network, PASSWORD is the password to use on the network described by --connectspoof -a, --all             spoof all known connections, each with its own random MAC
 ```

 - For getting info from nmcli: